vitiral/artifact/src/cmd/data/tutorial.md

     https://github.com/vitiral/artifact/wiki

 The developer of artifact is also writing a book on quality best practices for developers.
-It is highly recommended you check it out.
-It is currently a rough draft, but it can already be a valuable resource for developers looking to further the quality of the software they develop.
-Suggestions and comments would be wonderful.
+It is highly recommended you check it out as it continues where you left off in this tutorial.
 The book is and will always remain free and can be found at:
     https://vitiral.gitbooks.io/simple-quality/content/

 The repository for the book is hosted here: